The mutual fund scheme comes in two options – a Regular Plan (broker/agent) and a Direct Plan (self). When given options, we are easily confused.

 How are you planning to invest?
 Through a financial planner or by yourself?

-As you would have read a little about the financial planners, you would now know if it’s worth investing through a financial planner or not.
+As you would have read a little about financial planners, you will now know whether it is worth investing in a financial planner or not.

 What is the benefit of having a financial planner?